The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 | Output via console.log()     |  Output via updating HTML elements      |
 |  Runs on your computer in the Terminal    |   Runs in user's browser     |

-## Browsers and Markup Languages
+## HTML is a Markup Language: HTML Syntax

 The most basic kind of a file is a `.txt` file which simply stores a string of characters.
 A `.txt` file is not considered "code" because its characters are interpreted literally.

-A **markup language** contains symbols that will *not* be interpreted literally.
-Instead, the program rendering the markup language uses those symbols to change how the content is presented.
+Unlike plain text, **markup languages** contain symbols that instruct whatever program is rendering it to change how the content is presented.

-For example, in Markdown (written in `.md` files), the double-asterisk symbols `**` surrounding a word causes the text inside to be rendered as **bold**:
+For example, we're already familiar with Markdown (written in `.md` files) where the double-asterisk symbols `**` surrounding a word causes the text inside to be rendered as bold:

 ```md
 Here is some **bold** text.
 ```

-### HTML is a Markup Language: HTML Syntax

 Just like Markdown, **HTML (Hypertext Markup Language)** is a markup language that defines the *structure* and *content* of webpages.

+Check out the syntax to create a heading element and a paragraph element:

 ```html
 <!-- This is a heading element — it will be larger and bold -->